-More recently, coordinated population forecasts have been prepared by staff from Portland State University's Population Research Center (PRC).
+Coordinated population forecasts have been prepared by staff from Portland State University's Population Research Center (PRC).
 In June 2017, PRC finalized the 2017 to 2067 population forecasts in 5-year intervals for Marion County and Polk County, as well as forecasts for each UGB area in each county.
 (In Marion County, PRC developed the long-rang forecast for the Salem/Keizer UGB but did not have separate forecasts for Keizer or Salem).
-These forecasts are required to be used by the jurisdictions for their local long-range planning and will be used for the SKATS RTSP 2043forecast.
+These forecasts are required to be used by the jurisdictions for their local long-range planning and were used for the SKATS RTSP 2043 forecast.
 However, SKATS requires that these forecast totals be allocated to Transportation Analysis Zones (TAZs) for use in the travel demand forecasting model.
-SKATS began the process of staffing the Land Use Working Group in December 2017 to allocate these forecasts; and finished this work in June 2018.
+SKATS began the process of staffing the Land Use Working Group in December 2017 to allocate these forecasts and finished this work in June 2018.
 The Policy Committee approved the 2043 forecasts at their June 2018 meeting.
+A new cycle of PRC forecasts begins in June 2020 with new projections released in March 2021.

 One difficulty for allocating regional population forecasts to TAZs has been that the city of Keizer adopted future population forecasts that would be difficult to achieve without either an expansion of the shared Salem-Keizer Urban Growth Boundary (UGB) and/or changes to land use densities inside the Keizer part of the UGB.
-The two planning studies (the Keizer

-Growth and Transportation Impacts Study and Keizer Revitalization Plan) described in the Corridor and Sub-Area Plans section of this UPWP will help the city evaluate future growth options and their impacts including transportation outcomes.
+The planning study (the Keizer Growth and Transportation Impacts Study) described in the Corridor and Sub-Area Plans section of this UPWP will help the city evaluate future growth options and their impacts including transportation outcomes.
+The next round of PRC forecasts in 2021 will include specific numbers for both the city of Keizer and city of Salem within their shared UGB.

 - 1. Provide census-based data (past and current year) the population and employment information and regional forecasts developed for the RTSP to local jurisdictions, special districts, and state agencies, as requested, for use in their long-range planning studies.
 (As-needed) - 2.
 Provide land use, employment, and other model input data to ODOT, local jurisdictions, and agency-contracted consultants for use in regional, corridor and area plans and studies.
-(See Section II) - 3.
+(See Section II and section V) - 3.
 Continue work to keep the land use and future development GIS data updated: - a. coordination and system-development activities necessary to maintain currency of GIS-based land use and population and employment forecast databases.
 (On-going) - b.
 Work with local jurisdictions to refine data collection and maintenance procedures associated with building permits and changes in comprehensive land use plans.
 (On-going) - c.
 Update the regional land use inventory and comprehensive plan designations using data supplied by the local jurisdictions in the region.
 (On-going) - d.
 Update the SKATS employment data using Oregon Employment Department ES-202 data.
 (As-needed) - 4.
 Evaluate ACS 5-year products as they are released.
 (As-needed) - 5.
 Evaluate ODOT's synthetic population tool PopSym for use as substitute input to SKATS' travel model